edofic/haskell-web/README.md

 The plan is to to implement a bunch of things using different tools and compare the feel.

+If I screw up somewhere or use something in a non idiomatic way please let me know.

 ## Selected libraries / frameworks
 * Happstack
 * Snap